 - Why should I use the Selenium Grid?

 The Selenium Grid can be used in executing the different test or same scripts on various platforms and browsers concurrently for achieving distributed test execution.
 Also,testing under various environments and saving the execution time remarkably.
-These are the Common Software Testing Interview Questions that are asked to fresher in an Interview.
+These are the Common Software Testing Interview Questions for fresher in an Interview.

 - What are the different components of Selenium?